 Uncommon clinical manifestations include hypertension, pulmonary thromboembolism, bronchial calcification, congestive heart failure, and neurologic signs, such as polyneuropathy or myopathy, behavior changes, blindness, or pseudomyotonia.
 Hypercortisolemia may be evident as weakening of collagen manifesting as cranial cruciate rupture (small dog) or corneal ulceration (nonhealing).
 Reproductive signs of hyperadrenocorticism can include perianal adenoma in a female or castrated male, clitoral hypertrophy in females, testicular atrophy in intact males, or prostatomegaly in castrated male dogs.

 There is no single test or combination of tests that is 100% accurate for diagnosing hyperadrenocorticism.
-The sensitivity and specificity of individual tests or combinations of tests are increased when they are applied to a patient population that is likely to have hyperadrenocorticism.
+The sensitivity and specificity of individual tests or combinations of tests are increased when they are applied to a patient population likely to have hyperadrenocorticism.
 The diagnosis should be based on appropriate clinical signs followed by supporting minimum database abnormalities (eg, high cholesterol, SAP), and confirmed via an appropriate screening test for hyperadrenocorticism.
-If screening test results are inconclusive, or if laboratory abnormalities associated with hyperadrenocorticism (eg, increased SAP) are noted in a dog without clinical signs, the dog should be retested 3–6 mo later rather than be treated without a definitive diagnosis.
-In particular, the diagnosis of sex steroid–induced Cushing's disease may be especially difficult.
+If screening test results are inconclusive, or if laboratory abnormalities associated with hyperadrenocorticism (eg, increased SAP) are noted in a dog without clinical signs, the dog should be retested 3–6 mo later rather than treated without a definitive diagnosis.
+In particular, the diagnosis of sex steroid–induced Cushing disease may be especially difficult.

-Dogs with adrenal sex steroid excess may have negative ACTH stimulation and LDDS tests because serum cortisol concentrations are normal.
+Dogs with adrenal sex steroid excess may have negative ACTH stimulation and LDDS tests, because serum cortisol concentrations are normal.
 This may be due to excess cortisol precursors.
-Increases in progesterone, 17-OH-progesterone, andro-stenedione, testosterone, and estrogens may require dynamic adrenal testing using the ACTH stimulation test and measurement of sex steroids in addition to cortisol.
+Increases in progesterone, 17-OH-progesterone, androstenedione, testosterone, and estrogens may require dynamic adrenal testing using the ACTH stimulation test and measurement of sex steroids in addition to cortisol.

 After the diagnosis of hyperadrenocorticism has been confirmed, differentiation of pituitary- versus adrenal-dependent disease may be necessary.
-Although most dogs with hyperadrenocorticism have PDH, in atypical cases (eg, the anorectic dog with hyperadrenocorticism), a differentiation test is appropriate.
+Although most dogs with hyperadrenocorticism have PDH, in atypical cases (eg, anorectic dogs with hyperadrenocorticism), a differentiation test is appropriate.
 In particular, differentiation of PDH (often macroadenomas) from adrenal tumors is often necessary in large breeds.

 Treatment and Prognosis